Tailor-made adventures.

 This tells the story of the medical student Che Guevara and his doctor friend Alberto Granado’s trans-continental journey on a highly temperamental Norton 500 motorcycle.
 Although their final destination is a leper colony in the Peruvian jungle, when they set off their main motivations are to have fun and there are plenty of comic moments throughout the film.

-The further they progress, the more the pair is forced to think about the inequality which characterises their continent.
-An encounter with the atrocious working conditions in a Chilean copper mine and an epiphany at Machu Picchu are galvanising moments and by the time they reach the leper colony Guevara is already heavily politicised.
+The further they progress, the more the pair is forced to think about the inequality which characterizes their continent.
+An encounter with the atrocious working conditions in a Chilean copper mine and an epiphany at Machu Picchu are galvanizing moments and by the time they reach the leper colony Guevara is already heavily politicized.
 As well as the interesting insights it gives into one of the 20th century’s most iconic figures, this movie is also worth watching for the amazing scenery.

 Y tu Mama También (2001)